rahulosp/terraFindoc/README.txt

 The Std_node variable is an array to accomodate multiple types of instances.
 The count variable within an object of std_node variable, determines how many instances of the same type will be created.

+#To run this code without docker, you need to install terraform version 1.42 or above in your system.
+Then change the to suit your environment and run the below commands
+#to get resources created.
+terraform init
+terraform plan
+terraform apply

+#To destroy the resources created run
+terraform destroy

 #To run this code via docker, here are the commands, you need to create a folder and mount it to the running docker container.
 #To do terraform plan
 docker run -it --rm -v /root/coryterra:/data broadinstitute/terraform plan